The Culture of Science

 While chance played a big role in this discovery, it was not random or haphazard.
 Erdmann's interest in marine biology was one of the reasons he was at the fish market in the first place.
 Louis Pasteur, the French microbiologist, notoriously said, "Chance favors the prepared mind," and he could not have been more correct.
 Erdmann recognized data that was relevant to his interests when he saw it, even though it may not have been obvious to someone else without Erdmann's expertise.

-Likewise, most scientists understand that unexpected outcomes can be significant discoveries in and of themselves and they are prepared to accept and investigate these occurrences.
+Likewise, most scientists understand that unexpected outcomes can be significant discoveries in and of themselves, and they are prepared to accept and investigate these occurrences.
 In 1981, Brian MacMahon, an epidemiologist at Harvard University, came across one such unexpected outcome.
 He and his colleagues had set out to determine if alcohol or tobacco increased the risk of pancreatic cancer.
 They asked 369 patients with pancreatic cancer and 644 control patients to complete a survey about their lifestyle habits.
 The researchers did not find any significant relationships between drinking or smoking and pancreatic cancer.
 However, their results indicated that survey respondents who had pancreatic cancer were more likely to drink coffee – a relationship they weren't even investigating (MacMahon at al., 1981).

 MacMahon pursued the potential link between coffee and pancreatic cancer for many years, and he even stated in an interview that he had given up drinking coffee (Schmeck, 1981).
 But just because a scientist pursues a research question does not mean that the results will be significant.
-After more than 2 decades and 25 published studies of research on the connections between coffee-drinking and pancreatic cancer, the question was resolved.
+After more than two decades and 25 published studies of research on the connections between coffee-drinking and pancreatic cancer, the question was resolved.
 Dominique Michaud, a researcher at the National Cancer Institute, and her colleagues showed that there is in fact no causative link between coffee consumption and pancreatic cancer (Michaud at el., 2001).
 The correlation that MacMahon and colleagues had originally seen was likely due to confounding factors, such as diet, for which they had not controlled in their original study.

 The influence of diversity